AnnemarieKeller/MLProject_CapstoneBlackBoxOptimisation/analysis/research/general.md

 * Your GP health metrics and diagnostics therefore provide **direct support for reliable multimodal optimization**, aligning with the methods described in Wu et al., 2022.
 ### Function 2: Noise-Aware Expected Improvement (EI)

-Our planned implementation of Function 2 focuses on **enhancing the classical Expected Improvement (EI) acquisition function** to properly account for noisy observations.
+Our planned implementation of Exploring Function 2 focuses on **enhancing the classical Expected Improvement (EI) acquisition function** to properly account for noisy observations.

 **Reference:**
 [Zhou et al., 2023, Noise-Aware Expected Improvement in Bayesian Optimization](https://arxiv.org/abs/2310.05166)